-In reality, the vegan diet actually frees up available land now being used to feed tens of billions of farmed animals instead of people.
+In reality, the vegan diet actually frees up available land now being used to reductively feed tens of billions of farmed animals instead of people.
 Obtusely claiming otherwise – to justify the animal-based diets that are starving the world of resources! – is particularly vile.
 I have personally compiled dozens and dozens of scientific and academic sources showing how a vegan shift would dramatically mitigate if not end world hunger (given, of course, proper resource allocation, which is another story).
 As one example of many, Stockholm International Water Institute says we must shift to 95% vegan diets by 2050 to feed the world, and even 5% animal foods would be a challenge to maintain.

 Not an Environment Study

-Not only that, but animal agriculture – the continuous cycle of breeding, feeding, watering, transporting, slaughtering, processing, packaging, shipping, and refrigerating tens of billions of complex, sensitive individuals globally and annually – is at the heart of our environmental crises on a myriad of levels, to a decidedly absurd extent given our society’s current collective inability to acknowledge it and the often belligerent denial when confronted with it.
+A growing consensus among scientists and others makes clear that animal agriculture – the continuous cycle of breeding, feeding, watering, transporting, slaughtering, processing, packaging, shipping, and refrigerating tens of billions of complex, sensitive individuals globally and annually – is at the heart of our environmental crises on a myriad of levels, to a decidedly absurd extent given our society’s current collective inability to acknowledge it and the often belligerent denial when confronted with it.
 (Just look at the comments section of any social media post or article sharing research that veganism is good for the environment, human health, animals or otherwise.)

-This study was about land use and carrying capacity, not environmental factors.
+The Elementa study was about land use and carrying capacity, not environmental factors.
 After enough people pointed this out, due to their hastiness to smear veganism and put out bias-confirming clickbait, Quartz actually went back and changed the title of their article from “Being vegan isn’t as good for the environment as you think,” by switching out the word “environment” for “humanity” (still wildly misleading, plus the original title is still in the URL and a Google search for the article still shows the result "Vegan eating isn't as environmentally friendly or sustainable ...").